 Now remember, when you limit "large assemblies," so that "one speaking at a time" can be heard, that "one too many in any group would destroy its efficiency and validity."
 And we serve you this notice in compensation for the one you gave us in regard to the use of "one literal cup."
-We are ready always thus to serve you when you is with your cups, for by the use of them there is call on us.
+We are ready always thus to serve you when you call on us.
 Yes, any time.
 "3,120 souls were exceedingly far beyond the capacity" of "one speaking at a time," no matter how "loud-mouthed" he be.
-You better go to the Sunday school with your cups, seeing you have to limit, as we do where you can not scare us from the Bible by crying "materialism."
+You better go to the Sunday school with your cups, seeing you have to limit, as we do where "the Bible speaks," where you now stand.
+But you can not scare us from the Bible by crying "materialism."
 And we tell you that you are doubly such with your "literal cups."

 We have heard of hydrophobia (water fear).
 Well, George and the Church Messenger have a bad case of poterion-phobia (drinking-cup fear).
-They fear the word poterion, which means "a cup, a drinking vessel," worse than the sprinkler fears baptisma, which means "immersion," because it condemns their practice, as well as baptisma does
+They fear the word poterion, which means "a cup, a drinking vessel," worse than the sprinkler fears baptisma, which means "immersion," because it condemns their practice, as well as baptisma does his.